 Even relatively low levels of ammonia can cause skin or eye irritation, but higher concentrations could cause serious injury and burns.
 Concentrated ammonia solutions, like industrial cleaners, can cause severe burning of the skin, or cause permanent eye damage, up to and including blindness.
 In some cases, the extent of the eye injury may not be known for a week or more.
 Coming in contact with liquefied ammonia also has the potential to cause an injury that is similar to frostbite.

 If you or a loved one are injured or sickened by exposure to ammonia gas or vapor, get medical help immediately.
-Then contact the San Antonio, Texas Workplace Chemical Injury Lawyer at Hill Law Firm to discuss your legal options and to protect your rights.
+Then contact the San Antonio personal injury lawyer at Hill Law Firm to discuss your legal options and to protect your rights.